 This banana-cutting Montessori practical life activity is a simple homeschool lesson for toddlers and preschoolers that only takes a few minutes to set up.
 Try it today!

-Cutting a banana is a simple Montessori practical life activity and an introductory lesson in food preparation that can help young children develop independence, boost self-esteem, and encourage reading readiness.
-Banana cutting is a Montessori practical life and food preparation activity for toddlers, preschoolers, and kindergartners that incorporates snack time into a single educational activity.
+Cutting a banana is a simple Montessori practical life activity and an introductory lesson in food preparation that can help young children build independence and confidence, strengthen fine motor skills, improve their nutrition, and even encourage reading readiness.

-Invite children to cut bananas to help toddlers develop self-confidence and self-sufficiency in the kitchen, make preschoolers feel like they are contributing at home, and help kindergarteners and elementary-aged kids build confidence and kitchen skills.
-First published on April 27, 2015, this Montessori activity is regularly updated and occasionally republished to improve the content.
-You might also enjoy squeezing an orange to make orange juice, another Montessori Practical Life Activity.
+Whether at home, in a classroom, or in a homeschool setting, this hands-on learning experience encourages children to take an active role in caring for themselves and the environment.
+Invite children to cut a banana to help toddlers develop self-confidence and self-sufficiency in the kitchen, make preschoolers feel like they are contributing at home, and help kindergarteners and elementary-aged kids build confidence and kitchen skills.

 Banana Cutting Montessori Materials: